-South Africa will meet Belgium in the fifth-place playoff on Wednesday after finishing second in Cyprus Women’s Cup Group C.
+South Africa will meet Belgium in the fifth-place playoff on Wednesday after finishing second in Group C in Cyprus Women’s Cup 2018.

 Banyana Banyana extended their unbeaten run with an impressive draw against Korea DPR in their final group match on Monday.

 Coach Desiree Ellis made four changes to the lineup that beat Hungary, tweaking the back four for the first time in the tournament.

 Lebohang Ramalepe and Nothando Vilakazi made way for Regina Mogolola and Leandra Smeda, who made a positional switch from midfield to left back.

 Sduduzo Dlamini was replaced by Linda Motlhalo, returning to the lineup after the opener against Slovakia.